inigo-jauregi/healthNER/README.md

 3.__Bidirectional_LSTM-CRF_plus_feature_engineering__: This is identical to the [Bidirectional_LSTM-CRF] with the only extra option of addind the hand-crafted features described in the paper.
 Further description in the [Bidirectional_LSTM-CRF_plus_feature_engineering] file.

-*Due to the large size of the word embedding files, they have not been provided here.
-CommonCrawl embeddings are available in the oficial GloVe webpage.
-In order to obtain the specialized embeddings used in the paper, you can contact: _ijauregi@cmcrc.com_.
+*The specialized embeddings used in the paper are available _here_.

 __NOTE:__ The commit number of the code used in the paper is e5dc2a0.